German Air Force: First years

 The first volunteers of the Luftwaffe arrived at the Nörvenich Air Base in January 1956.
-In the same year, the Luftwaffe was provided with its first aircraft, the US-made Republic F-84 Thunderstreak.
+In the same year, the Luftwaffe was given with its first aircraft, the US-made Republic F-84 Thunderstreak.
 At first, the Luftwaffe was divided into two operational commands, one in Northern Germany, aligned with the British-led Second Allied Tactical Air Force, and the other in Southern Germany, aligned with the American-led Fourth Allied Tactical Air Force.

 In 1957, the Luftwaffe took command of the Army Air Defence Troops located in Rendsburg and began the expansion of its own air defense missile capabilities.
 The first squadron to be declared operational was the Air Transport Wing 61 at Erding Air Base, followed by the 31st Fighter-Bomber Squadron at Büchel Air Base.
 In 1958, the Luftwaffe received its first conscripts.
 In 1959, the Luftwaffe declared the 11th Missile Group in Kaufbeuren armed with MGM-1 Matador surface-to-surface tactical nuclear cruise missiles operational.
 The same year Fighter Wing 71 (Jagdgeschwader 71) equipped with Canadair CL-13 fighters became operational at Ahlhorner Heide Air Base.
 All aircraft sported—and continue to sport—the Iron Cross on the fuselage, harking back to the pre-March 1918 days of World War I, while the national flag of West Germany is displayed on the tail.